jbebe/fo4anomaly/README.md

 * [DONE] FXSmokeStackSteam02Half for flame
 * Clean-up scripts where we use PlaceAt but dont delete later
 * Add a flag for the anomalies so that NPCs try to avoid it instead of running into them
+* create vis and mesh precombines for all modified cells if neccessary

 Sidorovich voice lines